excid3/rails/guides/source/getting_started.md

 ### Basic Inventory Tracking

-First, let's add an inventory count to the Product model so we can keep track of it.
+First, let's add an inventory count to the Product model so we can keep track of stock.
 We can generate this migration using the following command:

 ```bash
 $ bin/rails generate migration AddInventoryCountToProducts inventory_count:integer